josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/🧠_why_are_we_threatened_by_complexity.md

 # 🧠 Why Are We Threatened by Complexity?
 **First created:** 2025-09-28 | **Last updated:** 2025-10-07
-*How “complexity” triggers escalation and bias*
+*How “complexity” triggers escalation and bias.*

 ---